AlexSilver/rb-on/readme.txt

-Tasks developed with Python 3.13.2
+Answers.docx contains the answers for all free-form questions for home assignment.

 Task 1:
+    Task developed with Python 3.13.2
     > python .\task1\src\main.py

 Task 2:
+    Task developed with Python 3.13.2

     If venv not exist:
     > python -m venv .\task2\.venv